☰ Menu

 How much do PHT prevention services cost?arrow icon

-Thanks to state funding through HHSC and the support of our generous donors, all of PHT’s prevention and education services are provided at no cost to the recipient.
+Thanks to grants through HHSC and the support of our generous donors, all of our prevention and education services are provided at no cost to the recipient.

 How can my school/my organization request prevention services?arrow icon